-The zoom feature is controlled with the mouse wheel.
+The zoom feature is primarily controlled with the mouse wheel.
 To zoom out, turn the wheel as if scrolling down a page.
+You can also zoom out by choosing the Decrease Zoom menu item (Or press D, the menu items shortcut key)

 To zoom in, position the mouse over the area you wish to zoom in on.
 Then turn the mouse wheel in the opposite direction (as if scrolling up a page) to zoom in.
+You can also zoom in on the center of the image by choosing Increase Zoom (shortcut key S) from the Zoom menu.